MercuryTechnologies/slacklinker/README.md

 bin/one-off-task set-setting --settingName AllowRegistration --value false
 ```

+(note that one-off-task needs to have the same environment variables as the
+service)

 Once Slacklinker is authorized, you can send the bot a private message
 `join_all`, which will have the bot join all existing public non-shared Slack
 channels.